bast/talk-modern-code-devel/talk.md

 layout: false

-## Challenges

-What are the biggest challenges:
+## What are the biggest challenges?

 - Functionality (publications)
 - Performance (new territories)